alishadey/alishadey.github.io/README.md

 - Email: alisha.dey@mail.utoronto.ca
 - LinkedIn: linkedin.com/in/alishadey

-If you’re into people‑centered design, city spaces, or delightful little details in everyday life — we’ll get along.
+If you’re into people-centred design, city spaces, or delightful little details in everyday life, we’ll get along.

 ## Credits & thanks

-All project content and imagery are by me unless noted.
+All project content and imagery are my own, unless otherwise noted.
 Some pages include an embedded Matterport walkthrough for a more immersive peek.

 ## License